WidgetsBurritos/rackspace-homepage/README.md

 #### Running Drush Commands

-You can run any drush command on your container by doing the following:
+You can run any drush command on your Docker container by doing the following:

 `drush @rackdock.dev your-drush-command-here`